Fabtech logo

 • Hotel maintenance managers: They oversee the entire maintenance department, including budgeting, scheduling and team management.
 They ensure maintenance tasks align with hotel industry standards and regulatory requirements and often work closely with vendors for specialized repairs or parts procurement.
 Their role is crucial in developing and implementing preventive maintenance programs, especially for critical systems like elevators, HVAC and plumbing.

 • Hotel maintenance supervisors: This role bridges the gap between technicians and managers, coordinating daily maintenance needs and ensuring they are completed efficiently.
 They often assign tasks, monitor quality and report to the maintenance manager on team performance and areas for improvement.
+To streamline operations, they leverage tools such as an email extractor for contractor contacts and monitoring systems for quality control.

 In December 2022, a burst water pipe in a Hilton hotel in Woodcliff Lake, N.J., led to a water leak from the ceiling into guest rooms on the fourth floor.
 Because it destroyed the sprinkler system, the hotel had to evacuate all 800 guests.